 I even won "best body," as voted by a female majority.
 I had a lot of guys that hated me and they all voted for this fat kid to spite me.

-Although girls that wouldn't previously speak to me "liked" and wanted to hook up me by senior year, I was really socially inexperienced, bitter at the years of being ignored and I happily rejected just about every girl.
+Although girls that wouldn't previously speak to me "liked" and wanted to hook up with me by senior year, I was really socially inexperienced, bitter at the years of being ignored and I happily rejected just about every girl.

 This would become a trend- I would only consider relationships with perfect 10's; the same girls I was scared to death of.